BROOKVILLE, Ohio (WDTN) — The Ohio Department of Transportation awarded a nearly $313,000 grant to the City of Brookville.

 In a tight knit community, the grant means a lot.

 “It makes me feel safer.
-It makes me feel like the kids will be safer,” said Duke.Grab the FREE WDTN News App for iPhone or Android.
+It makes me feel like the kids will be safer,” said Duke.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.